 Here’s a simple hack you should remember.
 If you are making an overseas payment (e.g. car rental) or accommodation reservation (e.g. an AirBnb booking), as far as possible, use an Amex card especially if you are not 100% familiar with the other party providing the service.

 The reason is simple.
-If you encounter any disagreement with the other party – for example, they want to charge you for damages incurred though you know it wasn’t your fault, Amex is the preferred partner you want helping you dispute any charges or pending charges to be made.
+If you encounter any disagreement with the other party – for example, they want to charge you for damages incurred though you know it wasn’t your fault, Amex is the preferred partner you want to help you dispute any charges or pending charges to be made.
 This is particularly useful for overseas charges, where you are no longer in the country and have limited capacity to get involved.

 # 2 Travelling Perks For Credit Cards

-Generally speaking, Amex cards are known for being useful for travelling.
+Generally speaking, Amex cards are known for being useful for traveling.
 Aside from being able to quickly dispute any unfair charges that are made on your card, you enjoy other useful perks as well.

-For example, the American Express Krisflyer Card provides with free travel inconvenience and travel accident benefits when you purchase your travel tickets using the card.
+For example, the American Express Krisflyer Card provides free travel inconvenience and travel accident benefits when you purchase your travel tickets using the card.
 It also gives you preferential rental rates for overseas Wi-Fi router at Changi Airport with rates starting at just $4.65 per day for countries like Japan, South Korea and Hong Kong.
-That’s a price that would be hard to beat. .
+That’s a price that would be hard to beat.

 These perks are on top of the usual Krisflyer miles that you get whenever you charge a purchase to your card.